Color psychology : How colors in your marketing influence the way customers buy

 Brands need to take into account various contextual factors and A/B test their marketing content to determine which color combinations work best and generate the most traffic and leads or customers.

 That all being said, how can companies use color to ensure they maximize the effectiveness of their content?
 A relatively new field of Digital Asset Management (DAM) called Media Delivery and Digital Experience, sometimes referred to as Digital Experience Platforms, answers this question.
-It allows companies to dynamically alter the content of a marketing material in order to match better with the specific context of their target audience.
+It allows companies to dynamically alter the content of a marketing material in order to better tailor it to the specific contexts of diverse markets and global audiences, ensuring relevance and impact.

 Digital Experience Management makes your content more relevant and impactful because it provides a high level of personalization: it can automatically detect and change colors of your assets to fit better with the context.
 Companies that use this type of solution are able to identify which color, or shade of a color increases efficiency of the visual based on metadata like asset type, product category, localization or device etc. And then, among different photos of the same product, you can automatically choose a specific shade for a specific context, or automatically apply a color filter to adapt a photo.